somtodev/somto-dev/src/content/blog/pass-behaviours-not-values.md

 ```

 For simplicity sake, we have just two departments;
 As a developer, you have being required to write a function to filter each student by department.
-Easy right, you could simply just have to function to do that.
+Easy right, you could simply just create a function to do that.
 Something like this;

 ```
 function filterStudentByDepartment(